Durant, Oklahoma: Roads and highways

-US 69/US 75 – A north-south four-lane divided highway and freeway.
-US 69/75 enters Oklahoma as a freeway from the Dallas area.
-It then downgrades to a divided four-lane highway just north of Colbert.
+US 69/US 75 is a north-south four-lane divided highway and freeway.
+US 69/75 enters Oklahoma as a freeway from the Dallas area, then downgrades to a divided four-lane highway just north of Colbert.
 The highway then enters Durant from the south.
 After its at-grade intersection with Choctaw Road, it again upgrades to a freeway, passing through western and northern Durant, and again downgrades to a four-lane divided highway at the Bryan-Atoka County line.

-US 70 – An east–west route.
-Highway 70 enters Durant from the east as a two-lane highway as Mulberry Street, crossing a Union Pacific railroad via a bridge.
-It then heads southward toward downtown on First Avenue as a 3-lane, concurrent with SH 78 and Business Routes 69/75.
-Downtown it has an intersection with Main Street, then continues its route westward on West Main Street concurrent with Business Routes 69/75.
-Just west of downtown it turns into a three-lane street, and after its intersection with 9th Avenue it converts into a 5-lane street.
-At Washington Avenue it downgrades to a two-lane again while it travels through West End Heights, a historic and upscale neighborhood.
-At 21st Avenue it turns into a divided four-lane highway in the Retail District, intersecting with 69/75 as a parclo interchange.
-Highway 70 continues westward toward Mead and Lake Texoma as a 5-lane highway.
+US 70, an east–west route, 70 enters Durant from the east as a two-lane highway as Mulberry Street, crossing a Union Pacific railroad via a bridge.
+It then heads southward toward downtown on First Avenue as a three-lane, concurrent with SH 78 and Business Routes 69/75.
+Downtown, it has an intersection with Main Street, then continues its route westward on West Main Street concurrent with Business Routes 69/75.
+Just west of downtown, it turns into a three-lane street, and after its intersection with 9th Avenue, it converts into a five-lane street.
+At Washington Avenue, it reduces to a two-lane again while it travels through West End Heights, a historic and upscale neighborhood.
+At 21st Avenue, it turns into a divided four-lane highway in the Retail District, intersecting with 69/75 as a parclo interchange.
+Highway 70 continues westward toward Mead and Lake Texoma as a five-lane highway.